 The United States of America has a set of criminal codes that is separate from the laws of Texas.
 When a person violates federal law, federal prosecutors with the Southern District of Texas will aggressively prosecute these crimes.
-If a person has been charged with a federal crime, it is important to hire an experienced federal defense attorney like Brett A. Podolsky to prepare an effective defense.

 Federal drug charges are different from state charges.
 Federal drug cases may involve large conspiracies or importation of drugs into the country or a state.
 The US Attorney’s office is the agency that levels the charge against an individual.
 Typically, by the time the charges are filed, a significant investigation has already taken place.

 Most state narcotic charges qualify as a federal crime.
 They include:

 The US Attorney’s office may also charge someone with drug conspiracy, making any drug charge more complicated and comes with more substantial penalties.

 Federal drug charge penalties are much higher than state charges.
 The sentence depends on the weight of drugs recovered and the defendant’s criminal history.
 Punishment can include:

 Those convicted of a federal drug crime may also lose their right to vote or own a firearm.
 They may have difficulty finding a job, furthering their education, starting and running a business, and maintaining personal relationships.